Sep 1, 2022

 ROBERT: Out of how many people?

-TIM: Out of about 30 people.
-Which on the one hand, is—that seems like a terrible percentage for a treatment for a disease—5 out of 30.
-But on the other hand, this is rabies and, for all of human history, it was zero out of 30.
+TIM: Out of about 30 people, which on the one hand is—that seems like a terrible, you know, percentage for a treatment for a disease, five out of 30.
+But on the other hand, this is rabies.
+And you know, for all of human history, it was zero out of 30.

 ROBERT: Was there anything about the five that separates them from the others?